HeRCLab/N-TORC/README.md

     python src/optimizer.py three_lstm_model.json
     ```

-You are now ready to use the `hls4ml_explorer` environment and run the optimizer with the specified model.
+You are now ready to use the `N-TORC` environment and run the optimizer with the specified model.

 This will create a yaml file with the optimized reuse factor for each layer in the current directory.